BRIEF-Interactive Entertainment China Cultural Technology Investments issues profit warning

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Group expects to record a substantial loss attributable to shareholders for year ended 31 December 2016
+* Expects to record a substantial loss attributable to shareholders for nine months ended 30 Sept

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.